 Expenses and liabilities incurred for wages and salaries, superannuation, non-monetary benefits, and annual leave due to be settled within 12 months of the reporting date are recognized in respect of employees' services up to the reporting date at the amounts due to be paid when the liabilities are settled.
 The liability for long service leave is recognized and measured as the present value of expected future payments to be made in respect of services provided by employees up to the reporting date.
 These items are applicable only to Australian-based employees.

 In 2015, the Group established a defined contribution plan (401(k) Plan) for eligible U.S. employees.
-The 401(k) Plan allows eligible employees to contribute up to 100 percent of their compensation up to the IRS maximum, for which the Group matched those contributions by up to 3.5 percent and beginning on January 1, 2018 by up to 6 percent.
+The 401(k) Plan allows eligible employees to contribute up to 100 percent of their compensation up to the IRS maximum, for which the Group matched those contributions by up to 6 percent.

-Segment allocations CORPORATE CHARGES
+Segment allocations